 Churn Analysis Definition in Usage Intelligence

-At the most basic level, churn analysis is measuring how many users leave your application in a given time period.
+At the most basic level, churn analysis is measuring how many users leave your application in a given time frame.
 Usage Intelligence provides a few options that allow you to look at churned, or lost, users from a few different angles.

 Churned User Profile Report in Usage Intelligence

 Get insight into the product details, OS profile, and hardware specifications of users who churn away from your product so you can begin to build the profile of what typical churned users look like and start finding out the root causes.

 Understanding the lifetime behavior patterns churned users had before they walk away from your product or app can help you identify variations from your more loyal customers.
 Analyzing overall product engagement and retention or drilling down into feature usage and user experience will give you a more specific picture of churned user interaction.